Boundary singularities of semilinear elliptic equations with Leray-Hardy potential: Introduction

 \nind{\bf Theorem C} {\it Assume $N\geq 3$ and $\gm\geq\gm_1$, or $N=2$ and $\gm>\gm_1$, and let $g:\BBR\mapsto\BBR$ be a continuous nondecreasing function such that $rg(r)\geq 0$ satisfying the weak $\Gd_2$-condition and \bel{1-B12}\BA {lll} \myint{1}{\infty}\left(g(s)-g(-s)\right)s^{-1-\min\{p^*_\gm,p^*_0\}}ds<+\infty. \EA\ee Then for any $(\gn,\gl)\in \frak M(\Gw;\gg^\Gw_\gm)\ti\frak M(\prt\Gw; \gb^\Gw_\gm)$ and $k\in\BBR$ there exists a solution $u$ to the problem (\ref{1-B1}).}

 A nonlinearity $g$ for which problem $(\ref{1-B1})$ admits a solution is called {\it subcritical}.
-A couple of measures $(\gn,\gl)$ for which problem $(\ref{1-B1})$ admits a solution is called {\it $g$-good}.
+A couple of measures $(\gn,\gl)$ for which problem $(\ref{1-B1})$ admits a solution is called {\it $g$-good} (see \cite{BMP} in the case $\gm=0$).
 In the supercritical case all the measures are not $g$-good.
-Besides the problem at $0$ where (\ref{1-B5})-(\ref{1-B6}) may or may not be satisfied, the admissibility of a measure depends on its concentration expressed in terms of Bessel capacities.
-We denote these capacities by $c^{^{_{\BBR^d}}}_{\ga,q}$ where $d=N$ or $N-1$.
+Besides the problem at $0$ where (\ref{1-B5})-(\ref{1-B6}) may or may not be satisfied, the admissibility of a measure depends on its concentration expressed in terms of Bessel capacities (see Adams-Hedberg book \cite{AH} for a treatment of these notions).
+We denote these capacities by $Cap^{^{_{\BBR^d}}}_{\ga,q}$ where $d=N$ or $N-1$.
 In this framework we consider only the case where $g(r)=g_p(r):=|r|^{p-1}r$ with $p>1$.
 The following theorem is proved.

-\nind{\bf Theorem D} {\it Assume $\gm\geq\gm_1$ and $p>1$. \\ 1- A measure $\gn\in \frak M(\Gw;\gg^\Gw_\gm)$ is $g_p$-good if and only if it is absolutely continuous with respect to the $c^{^{_{\BBR^N}}}_{2,p'}$-capacity.\\ 2- A measure $\gl\in \frak M(\prt\Gw; \gb^\Gw_\gm)$ is $g_p$-good if and only if it is absolutely continuous with respect to the $c^{^{_{\BBR^{N-1}}}}_{\frac{2}{p},p'}$-capacity. }
+\nind{\bf Theorem D} {\it Assume $\gm\geq\gm_1$ and $p>1$. \\ 1- A measure $\gn\in \frak M(\Gw;\gg^\Gw_\gm)$ is $g_p$-good if and only if it is absolutely continuous with respect to the $Cap^{^{_{\BBR^N}}}_{2,p'}$-capacity.\\ 2- A measure $\gl\in \frak M(\prt\Gw; \gb^\Gw_\gm)$ is $g_p$-good if and only if it is absolutely continuous with respect to the $Cap^{^{_{\BBR^{N-1}}}}_{\frac{2}{p},p'}$-capacity. }

 Similarly we have a characterization of removable singularities.